garyk295/madridapiclab2/index.md

    <img src="/madridapiclab2/images/2-2-3.png" width="450">

+6. Click on the 'All APIs' buton on the top left to return back to the main screen.

 ### 2.3 Creating the oAuth provider
 This part of the lab will walk you through the steps required to secure the payments API using oAuth.